Permanent Magnet Electron Optics for Low Energy Electron Systems: The Art of Extraordinary Performance from Ordinary

-The optimization process was first tried out with a single magnet.
+The optimization process was first tried out with a single magnet (similar to the one shown in in Figure (\ref{fig:PermanentMagnet})), though with a cross-section that was allowed to be non-orthogonal.
 The optimal magnet configuration produced a focal spot size of approximately $\sigma_r=$ \SI{2.5}{\micro\meter}.
-In addition the geometric structure of the magnet may be difficult to realize in practice.
-Consequently a solution space consisting of two magnets was explored.
+In the view of the authors, the geometric structure of the magnet was considered to be difficult to realize in practice.
+Consequently, a solution space consisting of two magnets was explored.
+This enables a sub-micron focal spot size.
+This magnet configuration is shown in Figure (\ref{fig:FullAcceleratorDesign}).
 The optimal solution consists of a larger magnet that generates the necessary magnetic field for the magneto-optical trapping, but due to its larger radial extent, it also contributes to some extent to the focusing of the electron beam.
 The smaller magnet is mainly the focusing element with a short focal length and is placed very close to the focal point.
 It is convenient to tile the larger magnet because comparable performance can be achieved using off the shelf magnets.
-The resulting magnetic field error when compared to the 'optimal' solution is about 1 \% with a 4 \% increase to the focal spot size, which is an acceptable compromise.
-Finally, we allow a tuning range of the accelerating potential to accomodate a 10 \% error margin in the strength of the magnets, exceeding typical manufacturing tolerances.
+The resulting magnetic field error when compared to the `optimal' solution is about 1 \% with a 4 \% increase to the focal spot size, which is an acceptable compromise.
+Finally, we allow tuning of the accelerating potential to accommodate a 10 \% error margin in the strength of the magnets, exceeding typical manufacturing tolerances of magnets.